RHYTIDECTOMY (Classic Facelift )

 Who are the best candidates for facelifts?

-Dr. Gomez-Mendoza has performed minimal-incision rejuvenations in patients substantially older than 60 years in certain circumstances (when the patients do not need a important correction of loose and sagging skin and soft tissue in the neck).
-With his personal technique of short-scar rejuvenation named “G-Z” usually performed in younger patients.
+Dr. Gomez-Mendoza has performed minimal-incision face lift in patients substantially older than 60 years in certain circumstances (when the patients do not need a important correction of loose and sagging skin and soft tissue in the neck).
+With his personal technique of short-scar lift named “G-Z” usually performed in younger patients.

 What type of anesthesia is used?